626325143/learngit/readme.txt

-Git is a version control system
+Git is a distributed version control system.
-Git if free software
+Git is free software distributed under the GPL.
-This is a Git test software
-sfsfsfsfsfsfsfsfsfsfsfsfs
-sssssss
+Git has a mutable index called stage